-By consensus, the committee amended the proposal to change subsection (4) of the rule to state: "Subsection (2) does not apply if an applicable Chief Justice Order (CJO) or Presiding Judge Order (PJO) issued pursuant to such a CJO, has the effect of suspending the requirement that a party affirmatively request a hearing by remote means."
+At the fall meeting on October 15, 2021, the committee amended the proposal by consensus to change subsection (4) of the rule to state: "Subsection (2) does not apply if an applicable Chief Justice Order (CJO) or Presiding Judge Order (PJO) issued pursuant to such a CJO, has the effect of suspending the requirement that a party affirmatively request a hearing by remote means."
 The committee also amended the proposal to replace references to "telecommunication in (2)(b) of the rule to "conference call" and replace one reference to "conference call" with "call."
-These changes from the original proposal are reflected in the proposed amendment below.
+These changes from the original proposal are reflected in the final approved amendment below.
 See explanation for related item A.3.